-1.01 Introduction to Understanding Business Valuators’ Reports
+1.01 A Better Understanding of Business Valuators’ Reports

 I have written the book with the Canadian business environment in mind.
 “CBV” thus stands for Chartered Business Valuator, a designation that is specific to Canada, with its own unique professional body, the Canadian Institute of Chartered Business Valuators (CICBV).
 Substitute the national business valuation designation (e.g. “appraiser” in the United States) for my use of the term CBV and the context and meaning should carry through.
 In most cases, the terminology and methodologies described apply equally in other jurisdictions.

-Paul Maarschalk BA, CPA, CA, CBV January 2018 with periodic updates
+Paul Maarschalk BA, CPA, CA, CBV January 2018 with periodic updates.